-The condensing unit at Fire Station #39 is coming to the end of useful life.
+The condensing unit at Fire Station #39 is approaching the end of its useful life.
 The day room units were installed in 1999.
 The radio room unit was installed in 2003.
 The bunk room unit was installed in 2005.
-The units consist of: (A) one 4 ton for administration, (B) one 2 ton unit for the lunch room and (C) one 1 1/2 ton unit for the radio room.
+The units consist of: (A) one 4 ton for administration, (B) one 2-ton unit for the lunchroom and (C) one 11/2-ton unit for the radio room.
 The air handler/furnace was installed in 1991.
 The air handler supplies the kitchen, day room, hallway, and main entrance.